MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bMode*
- If true, turns design mode on.
+ If TRUE, turns design mode on.

 ### Return Value
  Returns TRUE on success, FALSE on failure.